anywhichway/joex/README.md

 Adds soundex to String.

-Adds isLeapYear and getLastDayOfMonth methods to Date as well as properties for year, fullYear, month, etc.
+Adds isLeapYear and getLastDayOfMonth methods to Date as well as properties for year, fullYear, month, etc. Also adds data members to represent all of the parts of a Date so that they can be treated in a declaritive manner.

-Adds intersects, disjoint, coincident, crossproduct, min, max, avg to Array and Set.
+Adds intersection, intersects, disjoint, coincident, crossproduct, min, max, avg to Array and Set.

 Adds some, every, and toJSON to Set. toJSON results in an array like representation.